tranlong204/OpenStock/README.md

 - All contributors who make open tools possible

 — Built openly, for everyone, forever free.
 Open Dev Society.

+© Open Dev Society.
+This project is licensed under AGPL-3.0; if you modify, redistribute, or deploy it (including as a web service), you must release your source code under the same license and credit OpenStock.

 ## Our Honourable Contributors